dragonmux/crunch/docs/crunch++.md

 `assertNotNull` takes one parameter, the pointer to check.
 It provides two overloads, on to handle non-const pointers and the other to handle const pointers.

-There are several forms of `assertNotEqual` check: Trivial value assertions for integers, C strings, characters, floating point values and direct address comparisons; and a more complex kind of assertion for validating memory contents.
+There are several forms of `assertNotEqual` check: Trivial value assertions for integers, C strings, STL strings, STL string views, characters, floating point values and direct address comparisons; and a more complex kind of assertion for validating arbitrary memory contents.

 The trivial form of `assertNotEqual` takes two parameters - `result`, and `expected` - in that order.
 If the two values are the same, the assertion fails and prints a diagnostic, aborting the test case.